favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 ## Detection

-Detection obtains the raw per-family target data for the current round.
+Detection obtains the raw per-family data for the current round.

 Detection lands family intent for the current round in raw form.